ding-lab/msisensor/README.md

 MSIsensor
 ===========
-MSIsensor is a C++ program for automatically detecting somatic and germline variants at microsatellite regions.
-It computes length distributions of microsatellites per site in paired tumor and normal sequence data, subsequently using these to statistically compare observed distributions in both samples.
+MSIsensor is a C++ program to detect replication slippage variants at microsatellite regions, and differentiate them as somatic or germline.
+Given paired tumor and normal sequence data, it builds a distribution for expected (normal) and observed (tumor) lengths of repeated sequence per microsatellite, and compares them using Pearson's Chi-Squared Test.
 Comprehensive testing indicates MSIsensor is an efficient and effective tool for deriving MSI status from standard tumor-normal paired sequence data.

+If you used this tool for your work, please cite [PMID 24371154](https://www.ncbi.nlm.nih.gov/pubmed/24371154)

 Usage
 -----